scouarn/ezGfx_old/README.md

 ====

 ## Misc

-* 3D faces drawn on top of each other
+* 3D faces drawn on top of each other -> depth buffuring
 * check key behaviour linux vs windows
 * fullscreen (?)
 * Write documentation
 * Bug in 3D demo with 32 bits systems -> bug with alpha blending returning black ?
-Solved with the normalize bug ?
+Solved with the normalize bug ? double/float problem with vectors ?